If your garment contains less than 35% synthetic material (such as polyester, acrylic or acetate), then you should use Rit All-Purpose Dye instead.

 - Fiber content and weight affect how color appears.
 If you are in doubt as to whether your fabric will accept dye or achieve the color you want, we recommend testing a swatch first.

-- Before dyeing, remove any visibile stains on the garment.
+- Before dyeing, remove any visible stains on the garment.
 This will help achieve uniform color results when dyeing.
-Pre-wash item in warm, soapy water.
+Pre-wash item in warm, soapy water without any fabric softener.
 This helps to remove any finishes that may interfere with dye absorption.

 - Cover work area around stove with plastic table cover or newspaper and have paper towels handy to protect against any possible spills.